radareorg/radare2-book/src/configuration/evars.md

 ### asm.lines.call

 If set to "true", draw lines at the left of the disassemble output (`pd`, `pD` commands) to graphically represent control flow changes (jumps and calls) that are targeted inside current block.
-Also, see `asm.linesout`.
+Also, see `asm.lines.out`.

-### asm.linesout
+### asm.lines.out

 When defined as "true", the disassembly view will also draw control flow lines that go outside of the block.